Use One Search to find books held in the Library's collection.

 Kindle is not currently compatable with the way JCU offers most eBooks to our borrowers (free eBooks available via Gutenburg Project can be downloaded in Kindle format).

 Kobo eReaders will read Adobe Digital Editions formatted books.
-Find the instructions for opening ADE files here (note, you need to instal ADE to your computer to use this feature): Add eBooks with Adobe Digital Editions
+You will need to download the eBook to a desktop version of ADE, then copy it over to your Kobo (you will need to authorise your Kobo first) Find the full instructions for opening ADE files here (note, you need to instal ADE to your computer to use this feature): Add eBooks with Adobe Digital Editions

 We acknowledge the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation and acknowledge Traditional Owners of the lands where our staff and students, live, learn and work.

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-ShareAlike (CC BY-SA) 4.0 International License.
 Content from this Guide should be attributed to James Cook University Library.
 This does not apply to images, third party material (seek permission from the original owner) or any logos or insignia belonging to JCU or other bodies, which remain All Rights Reserved.